Question 82·Easy·Central Ideas and Details

 Pull out key clues from the passage

-- The music passage is described as “challenging.”
+- The passage is “challenging.”

 Match the evidence to the best answer choice